Atomschorsch/udacity-sdce-project1-object-detection/alex_project1_writeup.md

 ## Project overview
 Object detection is one of the main crucial tasks during video perception in self driving cars or driver assistance systems.
-In this project, each necessary step from set up and data analysis due to cross validation, training, evaluation and augmentation shall be practiced and implemented, due to the lessons learned in the first chapter and with example images from the Waymo Open dataset.
+In this project, each necessary step from set up and data analysis, training, evaluation, augmentation, export and inference / animation shall be practiced and implemented, due to the lessons learned in the first chapter and with example images from the Waymo Open dataset.

 ## Set up
 After heavy difficulties to set up a local system, I have finally managed to run the repo inside of a container on wsl2 on windows with